Hyme House: Construction

 In 1875 Hampstead landowner Spencer Maryon-Wilson commissioned land agent F.J.
 Clark and developer John Culverhouse, to design an architectural master plan to provide new housing on part of his Hampstead estate.
-Finalised in 1876, the master plan was centred on a tree-lined boulevard, known as Fitzjohn's Avenue (named after one of the family's country homes), lined with 70 villas and chestnut trees (3).
+Finalised in 1876, the master plan was centred on a tree-lined boulevard, known as Fitzjohns Avenue (named after one of the family's country homes), lined with 70 villas and chestnut trees (3).

 Around this main boulevard were a series of adjoining streets including Netherhall and Maresfield Gardens, named after the Manor House and parish of the Maryon-Wilson's estate in Sussex (3).

 Located on large building plots, all the houses were detached or semi-detached villas set well back from the roads, with long front paths and generous front and rear gardens.
 The houses were designed in either Queen Anne revival, Gothic or Arts and Crafts-influenced styles, the last a tribute to Norman Shaw who designed a series of buildings in the local Hampstead area (3).